-Make your own taro milk tea at home, from scratch!
+Make your own taro milk tea at home from scratch!
 Prepared from taro roots, this creamy and nutty drink is 100% natural, with no artificial coloring or flavoring!
 Nutty, refreshing, and vegan!

-🧋 What is Taro Milk Tea
+📘 What Is Taro Milk Tea

 Taro milk tea is a type of bubble tea that is prepared with taro root, tapioca pearls, milk, and jasmine tea.

 It has a subtle nutty flavor with notes of toasted cereals!
-It's actually quite hard to describe its flavor, but I would say it tastes like milk infused with corn flakes, vanilla, and nuts, with a floral aroma coming from the green jasmine tea.
-It's unique and so delicious!
+It’s actually quite hard to describe its flavor, but I would say it tastes like milk infused with cornflakes, vanilla, and nuts, with a floral aroma coming from the green jasmine tea.
+It’s unique and so delicious!

-🥣 How to Make Taro Milk Tea
+🥣 How to Make It

 - Taro - This root vegetable makes the base of the drink.
 I highly recommend using the larger roots for a slightly sweeter flavor.
 You can find fresh taro roots in produce markets or frozen in some Asian stores.